Editorial Standards

 Filing Deadline, Do Not Miss It

 The filing window is generous, but it is not unlimited.
-File Form 8379 within 3 years from the due date of the original return, including extensions, or within 2 years from the date you paid the tax that was later offset, whichever is later.
+File Form 8379 within 3 years after the date you filed the original joint return, or within 2 years after the date you paid the tax that was later offset, whichever is later (the offset notice itself does not reset this clock).
 If you did not file a return, you must file within 2 years of the date you paid the tax.
 Certain circumstances in Internal Revenue Code section 6511 can extend these periods.

 Processing Time, What To Expect In 2025